We work with these local authorities

-Our specially trained cleaners, will use a specialist cleaning solution to ‘kill’ the mould spores, then apply a sealant to stop the mould regrowing.
+Our specially trained cleaners, will use a specialist cleaning solution and ‘kill’ the mould spores, then apply a sealant to stop the mould regrowing.

 Needle Sweeps & Void Properties

-Our team carry out a thorough search of a premises to locate and dispose of any sharps.
+The team a Wades Cleaning Services carry out a thorough search of a premises to locate and dispose of any sharps.